citrix-openstack/boxes/README.md

 Immediate Reboot your machine
 =============================
+you will need to do:

+    pip install mechanize
+    pip install cssselect

 This small script emulates a browser, communicates with an APC PDU, to reboot the selected server.
 For more information: